wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

    1. Follow [this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)
       to create an access key.

-   1. Set these bash variables with your new access key:
+   1. Set these bash variables with your new access key...

       ```bash
       AWS_ACCESS_KEY_ID='your-aws-access-key-id'
       AWS_SECRET_ACCESS_KEY='your-aws-secret-access-key'
       ```

-      and run this... for `awscli` to progrmatically access your AWS account.
+      For `awscli` to progrmatically access your AWS account run this..

       ```bash
       echo "[default]